What is the meaning of exception management?

 Best Practices of Implementation

-A successful implementation of Issue tracking should be implemented in a proper way following some major points:
+A successful implementation of Issue tracking should be implemented properly, following some major points:

-- Clear Thresholds: Put clear measures that make exemptions active.
-There should be some predetermined thresholds which include historical, industry, and organizational risk tolerances.
+1. Clear Thresholds: Put clear measures that make exemptions active.
+There should be some predetermined thresholds that include historical, industry, and organizational risk tolerances.

-- Automated Alerts: Set systems to alert concerned stakeholders automatically of the occurrence of exceptions.
-Protocols on in-hospital alerts should indicate who is to be notified, at what speed and what escalation measures are to be followed.
+2. Automated Alerts: Set systems to alert concerned stakeholders automatically of the occurrence of exceptions.
+Protocols on in-hospital alerts should indicate who is to be notified, at what speed, and what escalation measures are to be followed.

-- Design Accountability Workflows: This involves the design of clear set workflows that will attach accountability to resolving exceptions and set deadlines to carry out corrective action.
-This is so that no exception does not go under radar.
+3. Design Accountability Workflows: This involves the design of clear set workflows that will attach accountability to resolving exceptions and set deadlines to carry out corrective action.
+This is so that no exception goes not go under the radar.

 Adversity and the way to overcome it.